Set Up Next.js Favicons with Just 3 Files

 Expanded Setup for PWA Support

-If your app is a Progressive Web App (PWA), you'll need to define additional icons in a manifest.webmanifest file.
+If your app is a Progressive Web App (PWA), you'll need to define additional icons in a manifest.json file.
 This enhances the user experience when your app is installed on a device.

 Additional Icons for PWAs